Puppet-Finland/podman-builder/README.md

 *build-defaults.env*.
 Any values found in *build-customizations.env* will be used and preferred over the defaults.

+# Running after-install scripts on the host

+You can use the `-a <path-to-script>` parameter to run a script on the build host after the build has finished.
+This can be useful for things like pushing packages to a dnf or apt repository or pushing container images to a registry.

 # Debugging

 To extract a Debian package contents use dpkg-deb: